lunarmodules/ldoc/docs/doc.md

     -- @field viscosity
     -- @table stdvars

 @\{ref} is very useful for referencing your API from code samples and readme text.
+(I've had to throw in a spurious backspace to stop expansion in this example.)

 The link text can be changed from the default by the extended syntax @\{ref|text}.